|

 Dual Spiral Systems Die Trials

 The experimental setup involves machinery to compare barrier films produced on different coextrusion dies of varying layer numbers.
 All other processing conditions including temperatures, draw down ratio (DDR), blow up ratio (BUR), frost line height (FLH), die gap, film structure, etc… remain the same.
+This research is done in conjunction with the Canadian National Research Council (CNRC).

 |